bioinformaticsdotca/CSHL_2019/Module15/EM_GSEA_lab.md

 ### Step 7

 Visualize genes in a pathway/node of interest using the apps STRING and GeneMANIA.
 This will create a protein-protein  interaction network using the genes included in the pathway.
+Note: GeneMANIA theory and practical will be covered in next module.

 **7a**: Click on an individual node of interest.